To add a new question to CoderPad’s Question Bank, start on the Question Bank page and click Create Question.

-In this step, you’re also able to add guidance for interviewers or the solution the candidate is expected to code, via a markdown enabled note.
+In the Interview Guide/Solution text box you’re also able to add guidance for interviewers or the solution the candidate is expected to code, via a markdown enabled note.
 This helps give the interviewer tips on what to look for in a candidate’s solution, as well as providing the interviewer with potential edge cases or tests to reference as they move through the interview.

 Finally, it’s important to review your question.

 In this step, we provide a look at what the question will look like for candidates in the pad.
-This includes the instructions they’ll see, starter code, and test cases.
+This includes the candidate instructions, starter code, and test cases.

-Keep in mind that hidden test cases will not be displayed in this view – in order to accurately show what a candidate will see.
+✅Keep in mind that the preview pad will not display hidden test cases in this view to accurately show what a candidate will see.
 To review hidden test cases, return to the test cases step.

 Drafts and Collaboration

 As you progress through the steps of creating a question, it continues to be saved on each step.
-This means you don’t have to create the entire question in a single session, you can come back to it later.
+This means you don’t have to create the entire question in a single session, you can come back to it later on.

-Once you reach the preview step, you can choose whether to share the draft with your colleagues.
-You can collaborate with your teammates by sharing the link to a draft for them to make additional edits.
+Once you reach the Preview step, you can choose to share the draft with your colleagues.
+You can collaborate with your teammates on the question by sharing the link to the draft.

 Click “Save” to finalize your draft – you can then choose to view the draft in your drafts tab, or publish it as an active question ready to be used in interviews.